Age (5) Ages (6 & 7) Ages (8-12)

 Columbus Club Cancellation Policy:

-Columbus Club will make a full refund in the event of a cancellation if an email or text is received two weeks before the start date of the week your child was scheduled to start the camp.
+Columbus Club will make a full refund in the event of a cancellation if an email or text is received three weeks before the start date of the week your child was scheduled to start the camp.

 For any cancellations sought within the three-week period please note that refunds will not be made.